Accessibility statement for GOV.UK One Login

-GOV.UK Sign in is part of the wider GOV.UK website.
+GOV.UK One Login is part of the wider GOV.UK website.
 There’s a separate accessibility statement for the main GOV.UK website.

-This accessibility statement only contains information about the GOV.UK Sign in website, available at https://www.sign-in.service.gov.uk/
+This accessibility statement only contains information about the GOV.UK One Login website.

 This accessibility statement explains:

 - what to do if you have difficulty using it

 - how to report any accessibility problems

 This website was created by the Government Digital Service.
 It is designed to be used by as many people as possible.

 The text should be clear and simple to understand.